 As you may already know, an LPCM system has a low-pass filter at its output stage – part of the system that is used to convert the signal back to an analogue output.
 However, that low pass filter typically has a cutoff frequency around the Nyquist frequency of the system.
 However, the artefacts that we have created here have aliased down to frequencies below the Nyquist within the digital domain – so, by the time the signal reaches the low pass filter at the output (known as a “reconstruction filter”) they’re already in the audio band, and therefore they’re not filtered out.

-So, as we can see in this rather simple example: it is easily possible that a digital audio system that has some processing (specifically “non-linear” processing) can create harmonics that are higher than the Nyquist frequency – and therefore aliasing.
+So, as we can see in this rather simple example: it is easily possible that a digital audio system that has some processing (specifically “non-linear” processing) can create harmonics that are higher than the Nyquist frequency and will have “aliases” below the Nyquist frequency, and therefore will not be removed by an anti-aliasing filter.

 Since the aliased artefacts are not harmonically related to the fundamental frequency, they are more easily audible than “normal” distortion artefacts that generate harmonically-related artefacts.
 There are a couple of reasons for this, but the most obvious one can be demonstrated by sweeping the frequency of the fundamental.
 If the artefacts are harmonically related, then as the fundamental frequency of the signal goes up, so do the artefacts.
 However, if the artefacts are the result of aliasing, then as the fundamental frequency of the signal goes up, some of the artefacts go down in frequency, which sounds quite strange…